 Excel ISNONTEXT Function Sample Use Case

-The ISNONTEXT function, just like other IS… functions, only requires a single argument as an input.
-A common use case for this function is testing the value of a cell or a value that is returned by a formula.
-The function returns a TRUE logical value, if the value argument is a non-text value. such as a number, date, error message string, or logical value.
+A common application of the ISNONTEXT function involves testing the value of a cell or a value returned by a formula.
+It requires only a single argument as input, returning a TRUE logical value if the value is non-text, such as a number, date, error message string, or logical value.
+For example:

 =ISNONTEXT(100) returns TRUE